kevinhennessy/Angular_Sig/Session 4/readme.md

 * The first parameter of this function is a user-friendly description of the test.
 * For the second parameter, we pass a lambda (fat arrow) function that will contain our test.
-* Within the lambda we call Jasmine's **beforeEach** function and use this to inject an instance of our pipe.
+* Within the lambda we call Jasmine's **beforeEach** function and use this to create an instance of our pipe.

     >Since the beforeEach function runs before every test that is in our **describe** function, we can use it for common code that will run in each of our tests.
 In this case, it is not strictly necessary since there is only one test.